Salaam Bombay!: Writing and inspiration

-Nair records that the initial inspiration for the film came from the spirit of Bombay's street children.
-Her ideas developed when she researched the lives of the children with her creative partner Sooni Taraporevala.
+Nair records that the initial inspiration came from the spirit of Bombay's street children.
+Her ideas developed when she researched their lives with her creative partner Sooni Taraporevala.
 From the beginning, they decided that real street children would play in the film since the combination of childhood and knowledge in their faces would be hard to find among professional child actors.

-Nair was also inspired to make the film after watching Héctor Babenco's drama Pixote (1981).
+Nair was also inspired to make the film after watching Héctor Babenco's 1981 drama Pixote.
 She said, "on the first day of shooting, I received the news that the child actor who played the character of Pixote was shot dead in the street.
 After this incident, I was more determined to make Salaam Bombay!, and decided to share the film's dividends with street children if we could."
 After making four documentaries, Salaam Bombay! was Nair's first full-length feature film.